PhD in Economics

 Economics Research Degrees at Trinity College Dublin

 Trinity's Department of Economics has an active postgraduate research programme which produces the largest number of doctoral degrees of any economics department in Ireland.
-The PhD programme blends an innovative curricular element, which offers optional courses jointly with other irish universities, with a unique research environment that promotes close interaction with the faculty.
-Currently, the department has 12 full-time academic staff and almost 50 research students.
+The PhD programme blends an innovative curricular element, which offers core and optional modules jointly with other Irish universities, with a unique research environment that promotes close interaction with the faculty.
+Currently, the department has 18 full-time academic staff and 30 research students.

 The Department provides generous financial support for research students through a programme of teaching assistantships as well as providing a number of research awards.
 Assistance in securing external funding is also provided throughout the PhD process, with a good record of success.